-High Sulfur Steel – Steel which has a sulfur content ranging from 0.12-0.33% and which then exhibits free cutting properties.
+High Sulphur Steel – Steel which has a sulphur content ranging from 0.12-0.33% and which then exhibits free cutting properties.
 Made for screw machine products

 High Speed Steel – Special alloy steel used for high-speed cutting and turning tools, as lathe bits; so named because any tools made of it are able to remove metal much faster than tools of ordinary steel.

 High Strength Cast Iron – Cast grey iron with a tensile strength in excess of 30,000psi (206,900kN/M²).

 Horizontal Welding Position – The welding position in which the weld face lies in an approximately vertical plane and the weld axis at the point of welding is approximately horizontal.

 Hot Crack – Also known as “auto crack,” resulting from stress concentration in relatively thin weld metal that is last to freeze.
 Both root cracks and crater cracks are forms of hot cracking.